 Easy.
 Just start with something that your horse does naturally.

-Watch your horse, particularly around feed time, to see if there is something they do that can be turned into a trick.
-For example some horses will paw the ground.
-This is the beginning of tricks like counting or Spanish Walk.
+Watch your horse, particularly around feed time, to see if there is something they do that could be turned into a trick.

 My trainee trick horse, Bella, loves to pick things up.
 If I leave anything lying around she will pick it up and play with it or throw it.
 So she should enjoy tricks like fetching or taking a hat off my head or a handkerchief out of my pocket.